Mocca Arts Festival Exhibitors List

 The Amazing True Story of a Teenage Single Mom (Graymalkin, 2016) by Katherine Arnoldi, first published in 1998 by Hyperion, won a NYFA arts award in drawing, two American Library Association Awards, was named one of the Top Ten Books of the Year by Entertainment Weekly, nominated for a Will Eisner Award and optioned by Kennedy/Marshall company.
 Arnoldi, Ph.D., a Fulbright Fellow to Paraguay in 2008-9, has received a NYFA Award in Fiction, a DeJur, Henfield Transatlantic Award and a Newhouse.

-Kati Lacker is an illustrator, cartoonist, and screen printer living in Brooklyn.
-Her work explores the everyday; often focusing on dark humor, fantasy, or the absurdities found in the midst of the mundane.
-Much of what she creates is driven by her love of color, line and patterns.
-Her style has come to define Kin Comics, a comic collaboration project she works of with her brother.
-This year she is tabling with Bananatown, a small collective of illustrators living under the same roof.
+Kati Lacker is an illustrator, designer, and screen printer living in Brooklyn.
+Her work often explores nature and the everyday; focusing on subjects that would otherwise go unnoticed in the midst of the mundane.
+Much of what she creates is driven by her love of color, line, and patterns.

 Katrina Kopeloff is an illustrator who recently relocated to Philly from Brooklyn, NYC.
 She creates illustrations for picture books.
 Katrina is introducing her new mini comic "Banana Shoes" starring a tennis playing robot and a banana obsessed baboon, as well as fresh linocut prints, vinyl stickers and more!